CommitteeOfZero/committeeofzero.github.io/projects/2020-11-13-rne-walkthrough.markdown

 - **GEZI-SISTER: @UMISHO What is your favorite robot?**
   - <i>Reply: Multi</i>

-On September 26, the Kimijima Report is located at Hasetenbo Park, underneath the table and between the table foot and one of the chairs.

 On September 27, at Junna’s house, reply:

 - **GEZI-SISTER: What kind of world do[...]**